-- (1) The programme structure is appended as Annex 1.
+- 1. The programme structure is appended as Annex 1.

-- (2) The three-year Bachelor's study programme in Music Education prepares students for careers as teachers of music outside school-based education and conveys the required subject knowledge, competences and methods.
-Students are not required to be able to play a musical instrument well and the study programme does not therefore provide training for teachers of musical instruments.
-Music Education focuses on teaching and learning music.
-Special features and determining factors of music teaching and learning arise from the music itself, through the way people approach music and through its socio-cultural and historical implications.
+- 2. The three-year Bachelor's study programme in Musicology prepares students for careers as musicologists and conveys the required subject knowledge, competences and methods.
+In Musicology students study music of the past and the present with regard to its structural characteristics, its practice and perception and its function in society.
 In particular, the study programme includes the following areas:

-- Systematic music education
+- Systematic musicology

-- Historical and comparative music education
+- Historical musicology

 - Applied music theory

-- · Practice of music
+- Musicological methods